OilProducts/abstractinator/README.md

 - **CodeExpander** – A sequence‑to‑sequence transformer that learns to map a sequence of higher-level codes back into the lower-level sequence from which they were produced.
 During generation it autoregressively expands codes.
-- **CodeSequenceTransformer** – Optional encoder stack for modeling the top-level codes themselves.
-It can predict the next code and provide contextual embeddings for the decoder.
+- **CodeSequenceTransformer** – Optional causal encoder stack for modeling the top-level codes themselves.
+It predicts the next code and provides contextual embeddings for the decoder.
 - **HierarchicalAutoencoder** – Orchestrates multiple compressors and expanders.
   Each level compresses further than the last, and decompression reverses the